SakibAhmed-exe/TipCalculator/README.md

-# Pre-work - *Tip it Up!*

 **Tip it Up!** is a tip calculator application for iOS.

-Submitted by: **Sakib Ahmed**

-Time spent: **6** hours spent in total

 ## User Stories

-The following **required** functionality is complete:
+The following functionality is complete:

-* User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+- User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-* User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly
+- User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly

-The following **optional** features are implemented:

-* Using locale-specific currency and currency thousands separators.
+- Using locale-specific currency and currency thousands separators.
-* Making sure the keyboard is always visible and the bill amount is always the first responder.
+- Making sure the keyboard is always visible and the bill amount is always the first responder.

-The following **additional** features are implemented:
-* Settings screen allowing user to change default tip percentages
+- Settings screen allowing user to change default tip percentages
-* More colorful objects and backgrounds in UI design
+- More colorful objects and backgrounds in UI design

 ## Video Walkthrough